-In February 2019, the Alliance made the second draw in the amount of \$742,844 on a State Revolving Fund Ioan with the Washington State Department of Ecology.
-This Ioan was awarded in 2017 in the amount for \$2.01 million with a 2% annual interest rate to provide funding for the design of the Biological Process Improvements project.
+Loan Draw: In February 2020, the Alliance made the third and final draw on a State Revolving Fund loan with the Washington State Department of Ecology in the amount of \$729,605.
+This loan was awarded in 2017 in the amount for \$2.01 million with a 2% annual interest rate to provide funding for the design of the Biological Process Improvements project.